The Tennessee Department of Environment and Conservation is a diverse, dynamic department serving our state by:

 - Safeguarding the health and safety of Tennessee citizens from environmental hazards;

 - Protecting and improving the quality of Tennessee's land, air, and water;

 - Managing the Tennessee State Parks system.

-Within TDEC, the Bureau of Parks and Conservation is responsible for managing 56 state parks and 85 state natural areas encompassing approximately 200,000 acres across Tennessee - ranging from rustic natural and historic sites to resort parks with 6 inns, 8 restaurants, 4 marinas and the 9 golf courses on the Tennessee Golf Trail.
-There are more than 200 trails that offer almost 1,200 miles of hiking, biking and horseback riding opportunities on public lands.
-We are also responsible for conserving, protecting and promoting the historical, natural and archaeological heritage of Tennessee.
+Within TDEC, the Bureau of Parks and Conservation is responsible for managing 57 state parks and 84 state natural areas encompassing approximately 200,000 acres across Tennessee - ranging from rustic natural and historic sites to resort parks with lodges, restaurants, marinas, and golf courses on the Tennessee Golf Trail.
+There are more than 200 trails that offer over 1,200 miles of hiking, biking, and horseback riding opportunities on public lands.
+We are also responsible for conserving, protecting, and promoting the historical, natural, and archaeological heritage of Tennessee.
 We are pleased to support and provide assistance to local governments for local parks and recreation programs, too.

 State Park Operations

 The State Parks Operation Division oversees the operation of 56 state park units, including 6 Resort Inns, 8 Restaurants, 9 Golf Courses, 4 Marinas, 20 Cabin arrays, and 35 Campgrounds.
 The Chief Ranger and the Radio Communications Shop are also a part of this division.